-These events take place in the the Walt Disney Theater, which is large enough to hold half of the ships' occupants, offers fantastic lines of sight with no posts or pillars, and seems to have a two-deck-high stage.
-What is unseen is that the stage area actually encompasses many decks, from its mechanics underneath to the top where the people-flying wires, drop-down scenery and intricate lighting systems are hidden.
-It's sophisticated enough for the most comprehensive Broadway musical or Las Vegas-style review, but what the passengers see is a lovely theater with comfy stadium-style seating.
+Skeptics will soon discover that the multiple stage shows ("Twice Charmed: An Original Twist on the Cinderella Story," "Disney Dreams," and "Tangled the Musical") are Broadway-caliber, impressing adults with the costuming, staging and creative storylines, while delighting kids with fun and songs.
+These events take place in the Walt Disney Theater, which is large enough to hold half of the ship's occupants, offers fantastic sightlines with no posts or pillars, and has a 40-foot-wide proscenium stage.
+The high-tech setup is sophisticated enough for the most comprehensive Broadway musical or Las Vegas-style revue, but what the passengers see is a lovely theater with comfy stadium-style seating.

 One entertainment perk is that whenever a Disney-owned movie production company has a theatrical release, Magic passengers get to see it at the same time.
 These are first-run movies, ranging from kid-friendly, G-rated flicks to PG-13 and even R-rated films, shown in both the Walt Disney Theater and the smaller Buena Vista Theater (depending on length of sailing).
-In addition, Disney Digital 3-D movies combine the cinema experience with lasers, fog, streamers and special lighting effects.
+In addition, Disney Digital 3D movies combine the cinema experience with lasers, fog, streamers and special lighting effects.